nkopali/NER-cross-dataset/README.md

 On biobert that would be `biobert/datasets` and for kebiolm `kebiolm/ner`.

-Run `biobert/named-entity-recognition/preprocess.sh` before you start training your model.
+Run `biobert/named-entity-recognition/preprocess.sh` before you start training the BioBERT model.

 ### 2. BioBERT